-The Philosophy Program is a writing intensive program -- 10 out of our 12 courses (not counting Phil 49) are writing intensive - with an average class size of 30 throughout the District.
-All 12 of our courses directly contribute to the college's mission to provide lower division academic education for the purpose of transfer to a four year institution.
+The Philosophy Program is a writing intensive program -- 10 out of our 12 courses (not counting Phil 49) are writing intensive - with class caps at 35 students for most courses and 30 students for Philosophy 5 Critical Thinking and Writing.
+All 12 of these courses directly contribute to the college's mission to provide lower division academic education for the purpose of transfer to a four year institution.

-Our program's full-time instructors contribute to the college's shared governance by serving on Academic Senate, CRC, Co-Chairing Cluster Tech Review, Co-Chairing DTREC, and serving as Vice President of AFA.
+Our program's full-time instructors contribute to the college's shared governance by serving at various times on Academic Senate, CRC, Co-Chairing Cluster Tech Review, Co-Chairing DTREC, and serving on AFA.